simpledevio/js-training-grounds/README.md

 # JS Training Grounds

-Open source, up-to-date, text-based coding tutorials.
+Quick, text-based coding tutorials on intermediate JS topics like React, TypeScript, Next.js, Tailwind, and more.

 [![Built with Starlight](https://astro.badg.es/v2/built-with-starlight/tiny.svg)](https://starlight.astro.build)

-## 🧞 Commands
+## Commands

 All commands are run from the root of the project, from a terminal: